C0rtex5/3D-Digital-Twins-Progress-Docs/README.md

 # Week 1

-In the first week, I participated in an internship focused on the development and simulation of *Digital Twins*—virtual 3D replicas of real-world systems—with a particular emphasis on clean energy infrastructure and energy efficiency.
+In the first week, I participated in an internship focused on the development and simulation of *Digital Twins*, which are virtual 3D replicas of real-world systems with a particular emphasis on clean energy infrastructure and energy efficiency.
 In the first week, I was introduced to the core topic through a kickoff meeting and was given learning materials to explore the concept.
 My task was to research the theme and deliver a presentation summarizing my understanding of Digital Twins, which I completed successfully despite the complexity of the subject.

 # Week 2